Completing the survey

 In 2021 and 2022, we undertook a detailed study of the coastal strip between Shelly Beach and Moffat Beach as part of the Shelly Beach to Moffat Beach Coastal Study.
 Safety considerations along the top of Moffat Headland were identified as a key issue.
 A short-term action from the study included assessing and enhancing public safety fencing, while keeping the character of the area and maintaining important public views.

-We plan to renew the existing railings and are considering options to improve safety and amenity along the rest of the headland.
-As a result, we have prepared the draft Moffat Headland Railing Renewal and Enhancement Plan which identifies:
+We are renewing the existing railings and are considering options to improve safety and amenity along the rest of the headland.
+As a result, we prepared a draft Moffat Headland Railing Renewal and Enhancement Plan which identified:

 Sections of railing to be renewed